ashleefv/BeeNestABM/README.md

 angleFullFood = angleObj(currentDistanceToFullFood,DeltaX_FullFood,DeltaY_FullFood,cutoffRadius);% radians
 angleEmptyFood = angleObj(currentDistanceToEmptyFood,DeltaX_EmptyFood,DeltaY_EmptyFood,cutoffRadius);% radians

-    %% Move
-% If the bee is active and in the nest, then compute the movement rules

-% Input:
-%   Updated activity state
-%   Current position
-%   Current velocityPDF
-%   currentDistanceToBrood
-%   currentDistanceToFullFood
-%   currentDistanceToEmptyFood
-%   currentDistanceToBees
-%   weight parameters: lambda values and environmentalStimuliWeight
-% Output:
-%   Updated position

-% logical index for which bees move move_idx = (updatedActivity == 1) & (isfinite(position(:,1)));

-% initialize such that if the sampled velocity not accepted, then the value
-% will default to the currentVelocity updatedVelocity = currentVelocity;

-% Velocity sampling from the velocityPDF distribution proposedVelocity = 10.^random(velocityPDF,numBees,1); % m/s

-% 100% acceptance within +/- velocityPerturbationAlwaysAccept of the
-% currentVelocity
-% idx is the index for the bees that satisfy the criteria velocityPerturbationAlwaysAcceptAccept_idx = ...
-    (proposedVelocity <= (1+velocityPerturbationAlwaysAccept).*currentVelocity) ...
-    & (proposedVelocity >= (1-velocityPerturbationAlwaysAccept).*currentVelocity);

-updatedVelocity(velocityPerturbationAlwaysAcceptAccept_idx) = proposedVelocity(velocityPerturbationAlwaysAcceptAccept_idx);

-% velocityPerturbationMightAcceptProb acceptance rate outside of the window around
-% the currentVelocity
-% consider all that were not already accepted velocityPerturbationMightAccept_idx = 1-velocityPerturbationAlwaysAcceptAccept_idx;
-velocityRandom = rand(size(proposedVelocity));
-% set the velocityRandom for the already accepted where they will always
-% fail the probability check below so that they are not manipulated again velocityRandom(~velocityPerturbationMightAccept_idx) = 1;
-% idx is the index for the bees that satisfy the criteria velocityPerturbationMightAccept_idx  = (velocityRandom < velocityPerturbationMightAcceptProb);
-updatedVelocity(velocityPerturbationMightAccept_idx) = proposedVelocity(velocityPerturbationMightAccept_idx);

-% find the bees that are moving that switched their activity this
-% iteration
-switchToActive_idx = switch_idx & move_idx;
-% theese bees must now accept their sampled velocity rather than
-% staying at zero with a high probability updatedVelocity(switchToActive_idx) = proposedVelocity(switchToActive_idx);

-% for bees that are not moving (inactive), set velocity to 0 updatedVelocity(~move_idx) = 0;

-stepsize = updatedVelocity'.*dt;

 % Random walk angle
 %randomWalkAngle = currentAngle - pi/4+ (currentAngle + pi/4 -